femisan/Util/README.md

 # Util
-This Util library designed for some commn used functions in bee lab:
+This Util library designed for some common used functions in bee lab:

 ## installation
 - Download